Guiguinto

-It is the birthplace of composer Constancio De Guzman, known for writing songs like "Maalaala Mo Kaya".
+It is the birthplace of composer Constancio de Guzman, known for writing songs like "Maalaala Mo Kaya".
 It also houses the Immaculate Conception Seminary, a Diocesan Seminary of the Diocese of Malolos located in barangay Tabe.
-The appellation “Guiguinto” literally translates to “Gold” for the early conquistadores came and saw this town on a harvest season when it lushes in golden rice stalks against the sun.
+The appellation “Guiguinto” literally translates to “Gold” (ginto for Tagalog, gintu for Kapampangan) for the early conquistadores came and saw this town on a harvest season when it lushes in golden rice stalks against the sun.